Please confirm topic selection

 • ceramic-on-polyethylene bearings have varied wear rates, ranging from 0-150 µ

-• unique complication of stripe wear occurring from gait with lift-off separation of the head
+• unique complication of stripe wear occurring from contact between the femoral head and the edge of the liner

 • metals

-• metal-on-metal produces smaller wear particles and lower wear rates compared to metal-on-polyethylene bearings (ranging from 2.5-5.0 µ per year)
+• metal-on-metal produces smaller wear particles (30 nm to 200 um and lower wear rates compared to metal-on-polyethylene bearings (ranging from 2.5-5.0 µ per year)

 • titanium used for bearing surfaces has a high failure rate because of poor resistance to wear and notch sensitivity